nullbind/Other-Projects/GDA/README.txt

 5. Take the natural next steps. (metasploit+psexec+meterpreter)

+Note: In environments where there are very few domain admins, and they are using seperate accounts
+      you may have to run it a few times until you catch them in an active sesions, but in larger environments you can almost always catch a service account doing in daily tasks.
-Note: My hope is that Mubix and Jabra will create some fun Metasploit modules that take advantage of
-      this approach using Railgun and Jabra's current escalation module, but I still need to followup with them....to be continued...
+      My hope is that Mubix and Jabra will create some fun Metasploit modules that take advantage of this approach using Railgun and Jabra's current escalation module, but I still need to followup with them....to be continued...

 ----------------------------
 Instructions - Installation